CtrlK

 Distinctiveness Conflict Risk

-Mentioning 'Azure AI Text Translation SDK' provides some distinctiveness, but 'translating text content in applications' is broad enough to overlap with other translation tools or general language processing skills.
-Could conflict with other translation-related skills.
+Mentioning 'Azure AI Text Translation SDK' provides some distinctiveness, but 'translating text content' is broad enough to overlap with other translation tools or general language skills.
+It could conflict with other translation-related skills if present.

 2 / 3